aka Body Snatcher From Hell

 Teruo Yoshida (Sugisaka), Tomomi Sato (Kazumi Asakura), Eizo Kitamura (Gozo Mano), Hideo Ko (Hirofumi Teraoka), Nobuo Kaneko (Tokuyasu), Kathy Horan (Mrs Neal), Masaya Takahashi (Toshiyuki Saga), Kazuo Kato (Dr Momotake), Yuko Kusunoki (Noriko Tokuyasu), Hiroyuki Nishimoto (The Pilot)

-A commercial airliner takes off from Tokyo but soon into the flight the crew receive notification from the control tower to say that a note has been left informing them that there is a bomb on board.
-They institute a search of all the passengers’ hand luggage before one of the passengers Teraoka pulls a gun on them.
+A commercial airliner takes off from Tokyo.
+Not long into the flight, the crew receive notification from the control tower to say that a note has been left saying there is a bomb on board.
+The crew institute a search of the passengers hand luggage before one of the passengers Teraoka pulls a gun on them.
 In the midst of this, the pilot sees a bright light in the sky and the plane goes down, crashing on a beach.
-In the aftermath, they decide to wait it out until a search party finds them, which is complicated by not knowing where they are.
+In the aftermath, they decide to wait it out until a search party finds them, although this is complicated by not knowing where they are.
 Fleeing the scene, Teraoka finds a UFO landed on the other side of the cliffs and enters, only for an alien blob to split open his forehead and take over his body.
 The alien is one of the invading Gokemidori who are taking advantage of the fact that humanity is at constant war to invade the planet.
 As the survivors bicker amongst themselves, the Gokemidori returns to drink their blood.

 Goke, Body Snatcher from Hell is a Japanese monster movie/alien invader film.
 It is frequently thought to be one of Toho’s regular monster movies but in fact comes from a different company Shochiku that has been making films all the way back to the 1920s and are still at work today, principally in anime.
-During this period, Shochiku principally specialised in crime and yakuza films but dabbled in a number of other genre films with the likes of The X from Outer Space (1967) and Genocide (1968).
+During this period, Shochiku principally specialised in crime and yakuza films but brief dipped their toes into the Japanese monster movie and genre cinema with the likes of The X from Outer Space (1967) and Genocide (1968).